Cite this article:

 “During unstructured free time or during electives, the student will initiate and begin a back and forth conversational exchange on a topic of a peer’s choosing (for example, greeting and asking previously rehearsed questions learned during role-play) for 5 minutes.”

 The implication is that when you are autistic, you are not allowed to enjoy your free time or electives in peace.
 Therapists and educators expect Autistic girls to mimic non-autistic socially expected behavior at all times, including initiating conversations and maintaining social turn-taking, often on someone else’s topic choice, during their “free time.”
 And here’s the biggie – when you are autistic, your peer’s choices of topic take precedence over your own.

-And then there are these especially horrific little IEP goals which perfectly set up autistic middle school girls for future manipulation, exploitation and abuse:
+And then there are these especially horrific little IEP goals that perfectly set up autistic middle school girls for future manipulation, exploitation, and abuse:

 “Refrain from interrupting others in conversation.”